David A. Cox

 Coloquio Latinoamericano de Algebra in the Summer of 2001 in Cordoba,

-for my recent papers.
-These papers appear in the Amherst College Octagon, which is a collection of open access articles written by Amherst College faculty.
+Click here for some of my recent papers, posted on the Amherst College Octagon, which is a collection of open access articles written by Amherst College faculty.

 for the web page for my book Toric Varieties, written with John Little and Hal Schenck.
 This book is about a wonderful part of algebraic geometry that has deep connections with polyhedral geometry.
 It is published by the American Mathematical Society.